TrinaNix4/Intro_to_Ruby_Launch_School/Readme.md

 - we use the each method, but we assign a variable to both the key and the value

 ```
+Bob's name is bob
+Bob's height is 6 ft
+Bob's weight is 160 lbs
+Bob's hair is brown
 ```